dotnet/apireviews/2019/System.IO.Pipelines/README.md

 # Notes

-* The proposal is to throw an exception when a anybody uses synchronous (blocking) APIs on the returned `Stream`.
+* The proposal is to throw an exception when anybody uses synchronous (blocking) APIs on the returned `Stream`.
     - The reason being that the blocking APIs don't perform as well.
-    - We should reverse the default so that synchronous APIs work by default but advanced customers can opt out so they can a "slap on the wrist" when the stack accidentally uses synchronous APIs.
+    - We should reverse the default so that synchronous APIs work by default but advanced customers can opt out so they get a "slap on the wrist" when the stack accidentally uses synchronous APIs.
     - Actually, we decided to get rid of the argument so that we can make the method `AsStream` idempotent.